Fried onion: Crisp fried onions

-Crisp fried onions are also used in biriyani for layering and garnishing.

 Variations

 Onion rings

 Large, often ring-shaped, batter-coated, deep-fried onions are often associated with fast food and casual dining.
 Examples include onion rings and blooming onions.

 Fried shallot

-Shallot, a variety of onion, is fried and used in various parts of Asia as garnish and flavouring ingredient.
-This include bawang goreng in Indonesian cuisine, you cong su (油蔥酥) from Taiwanese cuisine as well as in Thai cuisine.
+Shallot, a variety of onion, is fried and used in various parts of Asia as a garnish and flavouring ingredient.
+This includes bawang goreng in Indonesian cuisine, you cong su (油蔥酥) from Taiwanese cuisine, as well as in Thai cuisine.
 Shallots are thinly sliced and deep fried in plenty of cooking oil until golden crisp, and often placed in a tight glass jar for later use.

 Fried shallot has a slightly bitter yet savoury flavour.
-Crispy fried shallots are often sprinkled upon steamed rice, satay, soto, gado-gado, bubur ayam and many other dishes as a condiment as well as garnish.
+Crispy fried shallots are often sprinkled upon steamed rice, satay, soto, gado-gado, bubur ayam, and many other dishes as a condiment as well as garnish.
 They are used for stir-fried vegetables, soups, stews, curries, noodles, rice and salads as toppings.
 Prepacked bawang goreng fried shallots are available in supermarkets and grocery stores in Indonesia, and also Asian grocery stores abroad.